varun-jayakumar/portfolio-v2/content/jobs/Waveus/index.md

 - Write modern, performant, maintainable code for a diverse array of client and internal projects
 - Work with a variety of different languages, platforms, frameworks such as JavaScript, React, NodeJS to Build web applications
 - Planned and created MySQL database schemas with meaningful relations for client projects ensuring fast query performance
+- Facilitated infrastructure deployment with Terraform and Google Cloud, facilitating consistent and reproducible infrastructure deployments across development, staging, and production environments
 - Leveraged Postman for Testing backend API's and collaborated with backend team by providing feedback to define API specifications, improving performance of web application by 10%